jameslawler/notes/docs/portuguese-language/verbs/todo2/continuar.md

 ## Writing Prompts

-1. Descreva uma situação em que você teve que continuar com algo desafiador apesar das dificuldades.
+1. Descreva uma situação em que você teve que continuar com algo desafiador.
+Describe a situation in which you had to continue with something challenging.
-2. Escreva sobre uma atividade que você continuamente pratica para melhorar suas habilidades.
+2. Escreva sobre uma atividade que você faz continuamente para melhorar.
+Write about an activity that you continually do to improve yourself.
-3. Imagine um cenário em que você precisa continuar em frente mesmo diante de obstáculos e descreva como você lidaria com essa situação.
+3. Escreva instruções para ir a uma loja local.
+Write directions to go to a local shop.